fbpx

 “Authors owe it to themselves to ‘turn-every-stone’ to make sure they have the best possible book title.
 It’s critical to the success of any book… unless you are already famous… then it doesn’t matter.” —Mike Ball, Erma Bombeck Award-Winning Author, 5 Stars

 The Bottom Line: Do not name your book before studying Book Title Generator.”
-Take advantage of my hard-won knowledge by knowing all the rules in what is now a high-tech game.
+Take advantage of my hard-won knowledge by knowing all the rules in what a high-tech game is now.
 Get one over on the competition by starting out ahead.

 Jess Todtfeld about Book Title Generator